PhantomAppDevelopment/firebase-as3/auth/email/README.md

 }
 ```

-## Refreshing the idToken
+## Obtaining and Refreshing an Access Token

-By default the `idToken` has an expiration time of 60 minutes, you can reset its expiration by requesting a fresh one.
+By default the `access_token` has an expiration time of 60 minutes, you can reset its expiration by requesting a fresh one.
-To refresh an `idToken` you will only need to provide the previous one and specify the `grant_type` as `"authorization_code"`.
+To obtain or refresh an `access_token` you only need to provide the `idToken` from a Sign In or Verify Account request and specify the `grant_type` as `"authorization_code"`.

 ```actionscript
 private function refreshToken(idToken:String):void